Taiwanese jet trainer crashes, killing pilot in second fatal accident this year

 AT-3 jet crashes during training session from Gangshan air base in southern city of Kaohsiung

-A trainer jet of Taiwan’s air force crashed on Tuesday morning killing its pilot, the country’s defence minsitry said.
+A trainer jet of Taiwan’s air force crashed on Tuesday morning killing its pilot, the country’s defence ministry said.

 Register for free to continue reading